scmlab/guabao/home.markdown

 As the program is being written in the left pane, Guabao instantly parses the program, infers, and displays in the right pane proof obligations yet to be proved to show that the program meets the postcondition.

-Code yet-to-be-written can be left as holes (specifications with pre and post consditions) to be filled in later, for example the hole between line 8 -- 10.
+Code yet-to-be-written can be left as holes (specifications with pre and post conditions) to be filled in later, for example the hole between line 8 -- 10.
 Attempts to prove the proof obligations may give clues how the holes can be filled or, in case of failure, indicate that we need a stronger precondition or loop invariant.

 See the [tutorial](pages/0-tutorial.html) for more explanations.